Retch/ShareABike/Readme.md

 - 200: Data was successfully received
 - 401: Probably username or password not correct
-- 404: Probably lock with given imei does not exist in backend database
+- 404: Probably lock with given IMEI does not exist in backend database

 ### Auth